-York College are offering unemployed individuals interested in a career in construction the opportunity to attend a short construction pre-employment programme at York College which includes:
+York College is offering unemployed individuals interested in a career in construction the opportunity to attend a short construction pre-employment programme which includes:

 - Level 1 Award in Health and Safety in the Construction Environment - training and testing